BrentMRPalmer/CSI4107-A2/README.md

 The Scifact dataset is available [here](https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/scifact.zip).

 ### Execution Instructions
-- Generate `Results.txt`, which contains the ranking results, by running `golden_retriever.py` with command line arguments.
+- Generate `results/Results_model_name.txt`, which contains the ranking results, by running `golden_retriever_sentence_transformer.py` or `golden_retriever_coco.py` with command line arguments.
+Please note that `golden_retriever_sentence_transformer.py` defaults to using the best model we found, `all-mpnet-base-v1`.
+Multiple models can be computed at once by changing the initialization of `models` on line 411.
+All models can be run by using the provided list on line 371.
     - Command Line Argument 1: The file path to the directory storing the `corpus.jsonl` and `queries.jsonl` files (default is `./scifact/`)
     - Command Line Argument 2: The name of the corpus json file (default `corpus.jsonl`)
     - Command Line Argument 3: The name of the query json file (default is `queries.jsonl`)